spautz/packagelint/packages/types/README.md

 Types, utilities, and validators for Packagelint entities.

-This is not only a types package: it provides enums and type-checking functions.
+This is not just a types package: it provides constants, enums, and validation utils for writing your own Packagelint rules, reporters, and other internals.

 (Docs pending)